 Requirements Under AB-3129

-As currently proposed, AB-3129 will require a “private equity group” or “hedge fund” to provide written notice to, and obtain the written consent of, the AG before a “transaction” with a health care facility, provider group, or a provider .
+Under AB-3129, a “private equity group” or “hedge fund” is required to provide written notice to, and obtain the written consent of, the AG before a “transaction” with a health care facility, provider group, or a provider.
 This applies to transactions on or after January 1, 2025—meaning that the statute will apply to any transaction where there is a “material change in the corporate relationship” between the entities on or after January 1, 2025.

 AB-3129 instructs the AG, in deciding whether to provide consent or conditional consent to a transaction, to determine ”whether the transaction may have a substantial likelihood of anticompetitive effects, including a substantial risk of lessening competition or of tending to create a monopoly, or may create a significant effect on the access or availability of health care services to the affected community.”